Designated Forest Land is for parcels that are devoted primarily to the growing and harvesting of timber.

 To request your land be designated as forest land, the following requirements apply:

-The land must be used primarily for growing and harvesting timber.
+- The land must be used primarily for the growing and harvesting of timber.